 Now, my experience using Craigslist to find a job.

-My first tip: Read the full job post and follow instructions.
+My first tip: Read the full post and follow instructions.

-Also, even if they don’t ask for a cover letter, it is good to include a cover letter every time you apply for a job.
+Also, even if they don’t ask for a cover letter, it is good to include a cover letter every time you apply for a position.

 The Cover Letter